malramsay64/phd-thesis/03_Dynamics/introduction.md

 with the limit of this being
 single jumps account for both relaxations simultaneously.

-In many experimental and simulation studies at high temperatures [@cite???] the relationship $\tau_1/\tau_2 = 3$ has held true.
+In experimental and simulation studies at high temperatures [@Laage2006] the relationship $\tau_1/\tau_2 = 3$ has held true.
 In supercooled liquids however, there have been many studies